-This research has been conducted to collect data from public sector's employees in Jordan; in order to examine the acceptance of web based training system by those employees.
-The results of this research has indicted that six factors, namely facilitating conditions; performance expectancy, effort expectancy, system flexibility, system enjoyment, and social influence, have direct effect on the employee's intention to use a web based training system.
-Furthermore, system interactivity, system enjoyment, system flexibility, and facilitating conditions, have affected the performance expectancy and effort expectancy.
+This research has been conducted to collect data from public sector's employees in Jordan in order to examine the acceptance of web-based training systems by those employees.
+The results of this research have indicated that six factors, namely facilitating conditions; performance expectancy, effort expectancy, system flexibility, system enjoyment, and social influence have direct effect on the employee's intention to use a web-based training systems.
+Furthermore, system interactivity, system enjoyment,